miscsamchris/TeleGage/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository or contact our support team at support@telegage.com.
+If you encounter any issues or have questions, please file an issue on the GitHub repository or contact infantsamchris@gmail.com .

 ## Acknowledgements